#002

 A practical field guide to running coding agents safely: scope, isolation, verification, and review.

 I built MAF — a minimal AI agent framework in Python with one core loop, typed tool schemas, and JSONL traces.
-Here's how to build an AI agent from scratch, what broke against real APIs, and why minimal beats monolithic.
+If the architecture-first route is useful but you still need the broader start-here map, use /build-ai-agent before you commit.

 A deep, command-level teardown of claudeagentsdk (#005): an open-source agent workspace built around the Anthropic Agent SDK, with a FastAPI backend, a Vite/React frontend, and an optional Vercel Sandbox runner for async, reproducible runs.